Orange County Grand Theft Auto

 car gave their consent to you taking the vehicle.

-Whatever charges you may find yourself facing, you can count on our firm
+Whatever charges you may find yourself facing, you can count on The Law

-to fight aggressively to protect your rights and your future.
+Offices of Jacqueline Goodman to fight aggressively to protect your rights